Everything You Need To Know About Factory Control Code

 "", if there is no password or WiFi is not required).

-The boolean value passed to server.bless() should be generated by code that you have incorporated into your factory firmware to test the DUT’s hardware.
-This is shown in the example below.
-You might want to take readings from all of the device’s sensors, for instance, in a rig that provides each one with a calibrated reading.
 In some cases, test results can be assessed in code.
-Others may require an assembly line operator to verify a successful result and confirm that by pressing a button built into the device or by bridging two terminals on the product’s circuitboard.
+Others may require an assembly line operator to verify a successful result and confirm that by pressing a button built into the device or by bridging two terminals on the unit’s PCB.

 false for a fail.
 Only if